mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 console.log(variable);
 ```

-we might have as well simply write it like this:
+we might have as well simply written it like this:

 ```js
 console.log(yield something);
 ```

-Basically, if there is a place where you would put a variable, you can also use `yield something` expression directly.
+Basically, if there is a place where you would put a variable, you can also use the `yield something` expression directly.

-So, for example, all of those are correct:
+So, for example, all of those examples are correct:

 ```js
 // we used let, instead of const